commitdev/zero/README.md

 You need to [register a new domain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html) / [host a registered domain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/MigratingDNS.html) you will use to access your infrastructure on [Amazon Route 53](https://aws.amazon.com/route53/).

-> We recommended you have two domains one for staging another for production.
+> We recommended you have two domains - one for staging and another for production.
+For example, mydomain.com and mydomain-staging.com.
+This will lead to environments that are more similar, rather than trying to use a subdomain for staging which may cause issues in your app later on.

 ___